Materials

 Recyclable enamel

-Enamel is a layer of glass adhered to iron.
-Surfaces of this type are easy to clean, can be easily colored and printed.
+Enamel is a layer of glass that adheres to iron.
+Surfaces of this type are easy to clean and can be easily colored and printed.
 They are also fireproof to a certain extent.
-Already in 1500 BC this technique was known in Europe as well as in the Middle East.
-You will find this material in our TreeMugs.
+This technique was already known in Europe and the Middle East in 1500 BC.
+You can find this material in our TreeMugs.

-That's what we like about the material: For the mugs we were looking for a material that is light and stays beautiful for a long time.
+What we like about the material: For the mugs, we were looking for a material that is light and stays beautiful for a long time.
 It was also important to us that the material could be recycled if disposed of properly.

 Steel consists of an iron-carbon alloy.
 There are over 2500 different types of steel, all of which are used for different areas and products.
-People have been handling iron as early as 3500 years ago.
-Today, the steel industry is an important industry for many countries, producing over 1691 million tons of steel annually.
-Since the mining of iron ore is very costly, manufacturers are increasingly using recycled iron materials.
+People were already working with iron 3500 years ago.
+Today, the steel industry is an important economic sector for many countries with an annual production of over 1691 million tons of steel.
+As the mining of iron ore is very costly, manufacturers are increasingly using recycled iron materials.
 In Europe, we divide steel into different grades of purity: unalloyed quality steels, unalloyed stainless steels, alloyed quality steels and alloyed stainless steels.

 This is how we select our materials